lyz-code/blue-book/docs/qbittorrent.md

 - No `Forbidden client` string in the tracker messages.
 This happens when your client is not whitelisted in one of the trackers.
+- No `Unregistered torrent` string in the tracker messages.
+This happens when the tracker has removed the torrent from their site, you can safely remove it then.
 - No torrent is in downloading state without receiving data for more than X hours.
 This will mean that either the torrent is dead.
 - If all downloading torrents are not receiving data for more than X hours could